hynek/structlog/docs/examples.rst

 .. literalinclude:: code_examples/twisted_echo.py
    :language: python

-Since Twisted's logging system is a big peculiar, structlog ships with an adapter (:class:`structlog.twisted.LogAdapter`) so it keeps behaving like you'd expect it to behave.
+Since Twisted's logging system is a bit peculiar, structlog ships with an adapter (:class:`structlog.twisted.LogAdapter`) so it keeps behaving like you'd expect it to behave.

 Processors